In this post, I’m going to show you the best Windows cmd commands that every network and system administrator should know.

 You may or may not get a response back from the remote server.
 In this case with filezilla I do.
 You could also just get a blank screen on a successful connection.

-If it doesn’t get a connection you should get a message like below.
+If it doesn’t get a connection you should get a message like the below.

 That is all I use the telnet client for.
 For complete command syntax view Microsoft’s telnet documentation.